RaoAbhimanyuYadav/deeplogic/readme.md

 - python manage.py runserver

-Then if you are a new user then you must sign-up for using this app.
+Then if you are a new user then you must sign-up for using this app or you can use google SSO.

 If you are already a user then you can simply login.